tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_24/warp_sum.md

 **Note:** Your results will vary significantly depending on your hardware (GPU model, memory bandwidth, `WARP_SIZE`).
 The key insight is observing the relative performance trends rather than absolute timings.

 ## Next Steps

-Once you've mastered warp sum operations, you're ready for:
+Once you've learned warp sum operations, you're ready for:

 - **[When to Use Warp Programming](./warp_extra.md)**: Strategic decision framework for warp vs traditional approaches
 - **Advanced warp operations**: `shuffle_idx()`, `shuffle_down()`, `prefix_sum()` for complex communication patterns